Skip to main content

 Set vector index parameters

-Various vector index parameters are configurable at collection creation time, including compression.
+Various vector index parameters are configurable at collection creation time, including compression and filter strategy.

 client.collections.create(